wschella/mu-search/readme.md

 # mu-elastic-search

-Component to integrate authorization-aware search via Elasticsearch into the mu.semte.ch stack.
+A component to integrate authorization-aware search via Elasticsearch into the mu.semte.ch stack.

 ## Using mu-elastic-search

-Add mu-elastic-search and Elasticsearch to your docker-compose file.
-Further environment parameters are detailed below.

-A link must be made for the configuration file.
-The current example is with a local build, since no docker-hub image has been published yet.
+First, add mu-elastic-search and Elasticsearch to your docker-compose file.
+A link must be made to the folder containing the configuration file.
+(The current example is with a local build, since no image has been published yet on docker-hub.)

 ```
   mu-elastic: